20 Important Hand Safety Tips to Prevent Hand Injury

 Why is Hand Safety Important

-How did you feel the last time you had a cut in your hand, your hand got crushed, or your got hit by an external object.
+How did you feel the last time you had a cut on your hand, your hand got crushed, or you got hit by an external object?
 If you remember vividly, you will agree with me that you felt so uncomfortable.

 Here are some reasons why hand safety is important: